bwvdnbro/bwvdnbro.github.io/_posts/2019-04-07-task-based-parallelisation.markdown

 hence became more apparent.
 To avoid long waiting times for the CPUs, fast memory caches were developed that sit close to the CPU and that can be used to temporarily store variables used by the CPU.
-These caches are small and a programmer has very little control over how they are used.
+These caches are small (the closest one to the cores has a size of just a few tens of KB) and a programmer has very little control over how they are used.

 Both these developments lead to very strict requirements for software that wants to use modern CPUs efficiently.
 Efficient algorithms should